Measuring Success and Avoiding Pitfalls in Streaming TV Ads

 Pitfall #1: The Black Box of the "Blended CPM"

 The blended CPM is a black box designed to hide where your money is actually going.
-It allows a provider to inflate their margins by purchasing huge volumes of cheap, low-quality inventory—like video ads on "Dog TV" (a real channel for dogs)—while making it look like you're getting a reasonable price.
+It allows a provider to inflate their margins by purchasing huge volumes of cheap, low-quality inventory while making it look like you're getting a reasonable price.
 As Klaus warns, "If you just see one CPM and it's a, what we call a blended CPM, red flags...
 People are hiding something there."

 The Solution: Demand transparent, itemized reporting.
 You must see the individual CPM for each distinct media channel.
 Transparency is non-negotiable.